 I am notorious, like Notorious B.I.G.
-NOTORIOUS for jumping around from room to room, painting, renovating, and a smidge of decorating before moving on to the next half finished space.
+NOTORIOUS for jumping around from room to room, painting, renovating, and a smidge of decorating before moving on to the next half-finished space.
 Needless to say, nothing gets finished.
 Like finished finished, this-could-be-in-a-magazine kind of finished.
-But it is fun to jump around since my attention span is equivalent to a three year old’s.
+But it is fun to jump around since my attention span is equivalent to a three-year-old’s.
 However, it leaves our home feeling disjointed, out of whack, and always in a state of flux.
 Throw in an in-transition-oh-em-gee-my-style-is-changing problem and we’re talking recipe for home decor disaster.
-Hash tag third world problems.
-So when I learned about the One Room Challenge hosted by Calling it Home and 20 other bloggers, I immediately hopped on board to play along.
+Hashtag third world problems.
+So when I learned about the One Room Challenge and 20 other bloggers, I immediately hopped on board to play along.

-I learned of the One Room Challenge through one of my blog friends, Jennifer of Brave New Home (go stop by, say hi, and tell her I sent ya!).
+I learned of the One Room Challenge through one of my blog friends, Jennifer of Brave New Home.
 I was so excited.
-Like a couldn’t figure out what room I wanted to tackle excited.
+Like I couldn’t figure out what room I wanted to tackle excited.
 The just-started-kitchen?
-The haven’t touched it yet, 70s style laundry room?
-The just tore into it porch?
+The 70s-style laundry room?
+The torn-apart porch?
 How about the parlor (aka…home office)?
 You know…since most days it looks like a tornado of paper tore through it.
 I told you I had project ADD…ooooh….sparkly things!
 But the more I thought about it, the more I realized that our master bedroom would be a perfect candidate.
 I mean…we’re well on our way to finishing up the makeover.
 Especially after our recent stenciling and dresser painting escapades.

 AND the other day I came across this Target quilt on clearance for $39 (plus 5% off for using a Target card) that I just had to have.
 I have been coveting a West Elm version that’s almost identical…in looks…not price…clocking in at $150.